Administration

 Learn more about being an SAP HANA administrator in this post.

-Editor’s note: This post has been adapted from a section of the book SAP HANA 2.0: An Introduction by Denys van Kempen.
+Editor’s note: This post has been adapted from sections of the books SAP HANA 2.0: An Introduction by Denys van Kempen and SAP HANA 2.0 Certification Guide: Technology Associate Exam by Denys van Kempen.

 Recommendation